timescale/docs.timescale.com-content/installation-yum.md

 ### `yum` installation <a id="installation-yum"></a>

 This will install both TimescaleDB *AND* PostgreSQL 9.6 via `yum` (or `dnf` on Fedora).

-If you have another PostgreSQL installation not via `yum`, this will likely cause problems.
+>vvv If you have another PostgreSQL installation not via `yum`, this will likely cause problems.
 If you wish to maintain your current version of PostgreSQL outside of `yum`, we recommend installing from source.
 Otherwise please be